Infant Abduction Prevention in Hospitals

 Closing Thought

-RTLS-based infant protection gives hospitals the real-time awareness, automated response capability, and documentation infrastructure to meet that commitment — and to do it on a platform that grows with the facility’s broader safety needs.
+RTLS-based infant protection gives hospitals the real-time awareness, automated response capability, and documentation infrastructure to meet that commitment.
+It also runs on a platform that grows with the facility’s broader safety needs.

 The newborns admitted to your maternity unit are the most vulnerable patients in the building.
 The systems protecting them should be the most reliable ones you operate.